PAGiesting/dsp/lessons/editors/readme.md

 Spyder and PyCharm are IDEs for Python.
 They try to give you a fully configured setup out of the box.

 We will also use Jupyter notebooks, but this does not remove the need for proficiency in an editor or IDE.

+#### Comments for editors:
+Pine was my first email client, so I am very familiar with nano.
+I went through the vim tutorial, overcoming decades of terror.
+I downloaded VSCode during my prework for the other bootcamp I was thinking of taking, and have also practiced a bit in Spyder.
+I use Kate on Linux as my default editor.